THE HONORABLE MARY E. PETERS

 SECRETARY OF TRANSPORTATION

-Chairman Boxer, Ranking Member Inhofe, and Members of the Committee, I am honored to be here today.
-Accompanying me is Frederick G. (Bud) Wright, Executive Director of the Federal Highway Administration.
+Chairman Oberstar, Ranking Member Mica, and Members of the Committee, I am honored to be here today.
+Accompanying me is J. Richard Capka, the Federal Highway Administrator.

 America was stunned on the evening of August 1, 2007, when the Interstate 35 West (I-35W) bridge over the Mississippi River in Minneapolis, Minnesota, collapsed.
 Numerous vehicles were on the bridge at the time and there were 13 fatalities and 123 people injured.
 We extend our deepest sympathy to the loved ones of those who died and to the injured.

-We do not yet know why the I-35W bridge failed.
-Something went terribly wrong.
-Bridges should not fail, and no one who is using them responsibly should be hurt because of an infrastructure failure.
-Our Department is working closely with the National Transportation Safety Board (NTSB) as it continues its investigation to determine the cause or causes of this failure.
+We do not yet know why the I-35W Bridge failed, and our Department is working closely with the National Transportation Safety Board (NTSB) as it continues its investigation to determine the cause or causes.
 In the interim, we are taking every step to ensure that America’s infrastructure is safe.
 I have issued two advisories to States in response to what we have learned so far, asking that States re-inspect their steel deck truss bridges and that they be mindful of the added weight construction projects may bring to bear on bridges.

-Immediately upon learning of the collapse, at the direction of President Bush, I deployed a team, led by Federal Highway Administrator J. Richard Capka, to coordinate the Federal response on-site in Minneapolis.
+Immediately upon learning of the collapse, at the direction of President Bush, I deployed a team, led by Administrator Capka, to coordinate the Federal response on-site in Minneapolis.
 The morning of August 2, I was at the scene with them.
 The DOT team, including the continuous on-site support of the FHWA Minnesota Division Office and Deputy Federal Transit Administrator Sherry Little, is providing expertise in bridge engineering and construction, environmental assessments and planning, transit programs, and Federal contracting, to assist State and local officials in the recovery, debris removal, temporary traffic rerouting, and restoration of transportation services.
 This team is also working with the State to expedite the process for reconstructing the bridge.
-Administrator Capka continues to visit with officials in Minneapolis to ensure that progress is being made.

 Federal support has included a quick release of $5 million in Emergency Relief Federal-aid Highway funding to the State of Minnesota to initiate recovery operations.
 Those funds were made available the day after the disaster to help restore the traffic flow, to clear the debris, to set up detours, and to begin the repair work.

-President Bush signed legislation on August 6 authorizing $250 million for the replacement of the bridge.
+President Bush signed legislation on August 6 authorizing $250 million in emergency relief funding.
 The legislation also made available $5 million to reimburse Minneapolis for increased transit operations to serve commuters until highway traffic service is restored on the bridge.
 Fifty million dollars in Emergency Relief funds were released on August 9 to ensure the State's recovery efforts can proceed without delay.
 As the State completes the assessment of the total damage and the ultimate cost to replace this bridge, we stand ready to ensure that appropriate funding is made available to replace it.
 Indeed, with Congress' assistance, we are committed to making funds available to the State as they are needed to ensure that the bridge is rebuilt as quickly as possible.